AcidicSoil/mirrorwright-orchestrator/prompt_templates/README.md

 ### Memory Bank Integration

-The memory bank configuration (`memory-bank-config.md`) outlines how to integrate with the Cline memory bank system.
+The memory bank configuration (`memory-bank-config.md`) outlines how to integrate with the memory bank system.
 This integration enables:

 1. Storing and retrieving project memories
 2. Tracking development progress